 - Don’t be above using parrot psychology to convert your bird to pellets.
 We have to use tricks and reverse psychology with our kids all the time!

 - Place foraging bowls in different locations around the bird cage and bird stand to use the drive to forage to convert.
 Hide healthy pellets in crinkled paper, dried nut shells (no nuts inside) or inside foraging bird toys.

 - Show your parrot other parrots eating a healthy diet, if possible.

 - After your parrot begins eating a few pellets, give it pelleted bird food first thing in the morning when it is at its hungriest.
-Provide seed later in the day to insure that your parrot is receiving nutrition throughout the day.
-All birds need regular access of food throughout the day.
+Provide seed later in the day to ensure that your parrot is receiving nutrition throughout the day.
+All birds need regular access to food throughout the day.

 - Mix pellets with crinkled paper or foot toys in a foraging bucket to encourage foraging behavior.

 - Be sure to provide fresh water and pellets daily.

 How much pellets should I feed my bird?

 According to the latest research on avian diets, approximately 40% of your bird's daily diet should be a premium brand of pellets.
 Of course, this is somewhat species-specific.

 We're finding that the other 60% of your bird's diet needs to be a rich range of raw, uncooked vegetables, low sugar fruits, grains, herbs, sprouts, and nuts.
 The more diverse these offerings are, the better.
 If your bird is not too keen on these unfamiliar plants, try the methods that I described above to improve your pet’s palate.